JiahaoWang96/JiahaoWangCV/content/authors/admin/_index.md

 My mentor is Prof. Hai Fang at China Center for Health Development Studies, who is also the deputy director of PKU-Chinese CDC Joint Center for Vaccine Economics.

 My present interests of study are:
-1) assessing the impact of social determinants (e.g., policy planning, neighborhood and built environment) on health;
+1) Assessing the impact of social determinants (e.g., policy planning, neighborhood and built environment) on health;
-2) modelling the time and spatical trends of the diseae incidence;
+2) Modelling the time and spatical trends of the diseae incidence;
-3) evaluating cost-effectivenees of potential strategies enhacing population health.
+3) Evaluating cost-effectivenees of potential strategies enhacing population health.

 My recent works focuse on:
-1) informing strategies to promote COVID-19 vaccine uptake in China by using multidisciplinary methods (e.g, epidemiology, economic and psychology);
+1) Informing strategies to promote COVID-19 vaccine uptake in China by using multidisciplinary methods (e.g, epidemiology, economic and psychology);
-2) conducting economic evaluation of national and regional rotavirus vaccination programs for children under 5.
+2) Conducting economic evaluation of national and regional rotavirus vaccination programs for children under 5.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}} here.